TheClams/lr2021-apps/Readme.md

  * single press in TX sends a packet
  * single press in RX show some stats

+The `lora_ranging` demonstrate ranging exchange between 2 boards (SF7/BW1000):
+ * long press allow to change the board role (Initiator or Responder)
+ * single press in Initiator start a burst of 20 ranging exhcnage
+ * single press in Responder show some stats
+ * double press enable frequency hopping between each exchange

 ## FSK

 The `fsk_txrx` demonstrate a simple packet TX/RX between 2 boards in GFSK: